 When an applicant requests international capacity, he must also ensure that for the border point(s) concerned, a consistent, similar request is sent to the infrastructure manager(s) concerned.
 This means:

-- same border point; - same journey characteristics at the border (same journey days);
+- same border point

+- same journey characteristics at the border (same journey days)

-- same border interval; - same technical parameters.
+- same border interval

+- same technical parameters

+- same type of request (New Path Request, Late Path Request or Ad-Hoc Request).